Mirasio/Mirasio.github.io/_posts/2016-6-22-Game-Designers.md

 ![_config.yml](http://www.careeraddict.com/games_developer.png)

 Engineer creat's the game itself.
-He is programmer,
+He is programmer, he is build's Game.
+His team gives him ideas, templates and advices to do a Game.
+Engineer second person who stay's on important ladder.
+Without Engineer the game will not be implemented.